anishsatpati/Impact-Protection-Metamat/README.md

 Load the weights of the trained forward model with: ```forward_model.load_state_dict(torch.load(PATH_TO_SAVED_WEIGHTS))```

-To obtain the first set of optimzied lattices, run the optimization file with:
+To obtain the first set of optimized lattices, run the optimization file with:
 ```
 jupyter notebook GA_optimization.ipynb
 ```